Wyntuition/jekyll-now/todo/02-work-internal.md

 +kube/ms curric: https://landing.google.com/sre/

-- Review project checklists & org
+- Review project checklists & org & add this:
-    - ADD:
         A router-first approach to SPA design will save development teams, large and small, significant waste in duplicative work, and re-architecting of the code base to enable better collaboration or achieve sub-second first meaningful paints in your application.

         In order to pull off a router-first implementation, you need to: